-There are an awful lot of people out there today calling themselves business coaches.
-And when many of them don't have any real professional accreditations or associations, it’s hard to know who to trust—not simply when it comes to their methodology or the quality of their training, but also in terms of their approach to business and life in general.
-Working with a coach is a deeply personal engagement, and on some level you’re buying who they are and why they do what they do.
+Hiring a business coach is not hiring a low-touch advisor or an industry-specific consultant to come in and fix your business.
+And there are a lot of people out there calling themselves business coaches who don't have any real professional accreditations or associations.
+It can be hard to know who to trust—not simply when it comes to their methodology or the quality of their training, but also in terms of their approach to business and life in general.
+Working with a coach is a deeply personal engagement.
+And on some level, you’re buying who they are and why they do what they do.

 A trusted partnership

-Great coaches are patient—their job is to help you get clear on what needs to happen next, but they wait for you to take action.
+Great coaches are patient.
+Their job is to help you clarify what needs to happen next, but they wait for you to take those actions.
 And of course, they hold your feet to the fire on your goals.
-A great coach lives by one rule: that you already have the fundamental ingredient to transform your business—which is the ability to change how you relate to it.
+A great coach lives by one rule: You already have the fundamental ingredient to transform your business—the ability to change how you relate to it.

-Great coaching is equal parts curiosity and courage.
-Curiosity to look in each and every corner of your business to find the root cause for why things are stuck or stagnating, and the courage to be honest with you.
-Great coaches understand that you need to hear the truth, even if it stings a bit or means pausing to reflect before jumping into action.
+A great coach has curiosity and courage in equal measure.
+They use their curiosity to look at every corner of your business to find the root cause for why things are stuck or stagnating.
+A great coach asks the right questions in the right moments—something they can only do if they have the training and experience.
+And a great business coach has the courage to be honest with you: They understand that you need to hear the truth (even if it stings a bit), or have you pause and reflect before you jump into action.

-A great business coach hopes that, over time, you'll need them less and less.
-Their goal is to show you how to do for yourself what you need their help with today—which is to become a real-time diagnostician of what your business needs next.
-Like any good helping relationship, it’s a bit of a paradox.
-The more they help you, the less you need them.
-A great coach knows this and doesn't pretend otherwise to keep your financial relationship with them intact.
-A good coach knows that once you've built a mature, thriving business, you may not need to meet with them as frequently.
+At EMyth, we look at coaching through the proverb, “Give a man a fish and he’ll eat for a day.
+Teach a man to fish and he’ll eat for a lifetime.”
+A great business coach knows that over time, you'll need them less and less.
+Their goal is to give you the right tools to put theory into practice, and to show you how to soon do for yourself what you needed their help with today—the skills to discern and diagnose what your business requires next.
+Like any good supportive relationship, it’s a bit of a paradox: The more they help you, the less you need them.
+A great coach knows this and doesn't pretend otherwise to keep their financial relationship with you intact.

 - Do they meet you where you are?
-Do they take the time to celebrate you as well as be there for you when something really goes wrong?
+Do they take the time to celebrate with you, but also be there for you if something really goes wrong?